 More time to explore.
-If you've just completed your BS or BA in Geology at UB, you already know some of the amazing opportunities our department supports.
+If you've just completed your BS or BA in Geological Sciences at UB, you already know some of the amazing opportunities our department supports.
 We are committed to providing a wealth of experiences for our hard-working students.
 We conduct field and camping trips to local (and not-so-local) sites, sponsor guest speakers, hold cookouts and bake sales, and conduct several yearly workshops on the issues most pertient to graduate students and professionals in the geosciences.

 The planet needs you.
 It's no secret that environmental concerns are top priority in every corner of the globe.
 Geoscientists are on the front lines when it comes to assessing risks and developing solutions for natural hazards, resource distribution, and climate change.
 No matter where you go from here, you'll be equipped with the critical thinking and problem-solving skills necessary to make an impact that will resonate for millennia to come.

 We expect that students entering our department possess a solid background in geology and to have successfully completed courses in mathematics, physics, and chemistry.
 However, students with training in other natural science disciplines and engineering are encouraged to apply!

 Upon entering our graduate program, students choose their primary faculty advisor and an advisory committee to guide them in the selection of a balanced program.
 Members of the faculty are equipped to supervise theoretical, experimental, and field research.

 Join a community of scholars and researchers working together to solve pressing global problems.
 We are accepting applications for the 2020-2021 academic year.